JJepic706/QuackQuack-PrivacyPolicy/README.md

 ### Data Collection:
 - No personal data is **collected** by us, all data is used and stored by google play games or locally
 - The only data that leaves the app is through Google play games, if you decide to use the service in the app
+- If you decide against this, no data is used in any way
 - All data and info on how google play games manages data can be found online
 - Here is all persoinal data that may be used (For leaderboards and achievements)
     - Google play games username (Controlled by your privacy settings)
     - Google account email (Not viewable)
 - We don't collect any data, it is only used for the online achievemnts + leaderboards and is all managed by google play games

+### Firebase:
+- The app connects to a firebase server for the use of QuackQuack mail.
+- This feature is part of the app and cannot be stopped
+- No data is collected in this, it only collects data and information updates from my server
+- All data is encrypted by Google's firebase platform, and data reads are only done once a week

 ### Permissions: